-In the February 21, 2016 edition of the Business Insider an article appears that caught my attention; “China is buying up American companies fast, and it’s freaking people out” (http://www.businessinsider.com/chinese-outbound-acquisitions-concerns-2016-2).
+In the February 21, 2016 edition of the Business Insider an article appeared that caught my attention; “China is buying up American companies fast, and it’s freaking people out” (http://www.businessinsider.com/chinese-outbound-acquisitions-concerns-2016-2).
 How could that title NOT catch your attention.
 The contents of the article discuss recent events going on among Chinese businesses that show the eye-popping buying power of Chinese companies.
 Despite the fact that 2015 marked the slowest economic growth in China since 1990, Chinese companies are still poised to continue making large purchases of foreign companies.
 Since China began to reform economically in the early 1990’s there have been 102 mergers and acquisitions to the tune of over $80 billion.
 If that’s not enough to rattle you the article mentions a bid by one Chinese company to purchase the Chicago Stock Exchange!

 One needs to realize, however, that this has been going on for quite a while.
 What I mean is that folks in the US and all over the world have been watching China transform before their eyes.
 In America and perhaps other places, this growth has been met with a tremendous amount of fear and anxiety.
 In the 1992 US Presidential election between Bill Clinton and George Bush, Clinton used this element of fear to argue, in a presidential debate, for stricter economic sanctions against China.
 In the end Clinton got elected and did the exact opposite of what he said he would do.
 Why?
 Because the economic pull to do business with China was too strong.